Red Dead Redemption (2010)

 Red Dead Redemption is my absolutely favorite Rockstar game thus far, without even a close contest, and definitively one of my all-time favorite video games, bar none.
 Its attention to detail, the expansiveness and beauty of its open-world, the fully developed characters, the wealth of tasks it gives you, its intrinsic gameplay design, its honor and locomotion systems, and its overall tone all add up to an experience that is virtually unparalleled.
 This is true on two fronts that a single game rarely accomplishes: both what it attempts to do, and at what it succeeds in doing.

 It represents a new high watermark for Rockstar and for action games in general, but even describing it as such feels way too reductive considering the kind of experience that awaits you as you prepare to saddle up as former gang member John Marston.
-The game offers you a path to John’s redemption, but how you get there is entirely up to you, and there’s no shortage of ways to explore everything that this vibrant, lively world has to offer in its entirety.
+The game offers you a path to John’s redemption, but how you get there is entirely up to you, and there’s no shortage of ways to explore everything that this vibrant, lively and violent world has to offer in its entirety.

 Because of all these things, the minor nitpicks that could be thrown at it pale in comparison to the sheer achievement that Red Dead Redemption stands as in its final form.
-This is the kind of game that shows you the artful potential of putting you in a complicated man’s boots, and letting you steer his complicated journey back home to a life of peace.
+This is the kind of game that shows you the artful potential of putting you in a complicated man’s boots, and letting you steer his bumpy, winding journey back home to a life of peace.

 Ultimately, with “your hands upon a dead man’s gun,” that journey is everything you make it.